gtarraga/kv-store/README.md

 Each version (`v1`, `v2`, etc.) is a completely independent implementation with its own tradeoffs:

 - `v1` - **[The Basic One](https://github.com/gtarraga/kv-store/tree/main/v1)**: Basic disk-only storage.
 Every operation hits the file.
 Slow but simple.

 - `v2` - **[Append only](https://github.com/gtarraga/kv-store/tree/main/v2)**: Storage files are on-disk and immutable, we only append new lines to the file.
 Updates create a new KV at EOF with the updated value.
 Deletes also create a new line but we are using tombstone records.
 Search now looks for the last matching key in the file.

+- `v3` - **[Segmenting and compacting](https://github.com/gtarraga/kv-store/tree/main/v3)**: When db files get too big, we close them and create a new segment.
+Compaction removes duplicate keys and tombstones for old segments, keeping the size smaller.
+Search now goes over each segment, from most recent to oldest.

 Each version lives in its own folder with its own README explaining the approach.